 Important Note 2

-Whether you choose to find an agent, a traditional publisher or Rising Tide Books, this course will give you a process, tools, techniques, outside input and a support system to enable you to get your novel into very good shape.
+Whether you decide to send your work an agent, a traditional publisher or you choose to publish independently, this course will give you a process, tools, techniques, outside input and a support system to enable you to get your novel into very good shape.

 The process works along similar lines to the third draft, using different templates and significantly longer word counts.